 8. End of the day = put it away

-Without a commute to act as watershed on your work day, it’s SO important you’re able to ‘leave the office’ by closing down your workspace at the end of the day.
+Without a commute to act as watershed on your work day, it’s SO important you to ‘leave the office’ by closing down your workspace.
 Of course, if you’re working in a study or spare bedroom, it’s easy enough to close the door.

-But if you’re working from your bedroom or living space, I can’t recommend highly enough that you put the work stuff away.
+But if you’re working from your bedroom or living space, I recommend you put the work stuff away.
 I put my notebook and laptop in a drawer, and hide the riser under my desk.
-It’s a simple visual cue that it’s no longer work time, so I won’t be tempted to crack the laptop back open after dinner.
+It’s a simple visual cue that it’s no longer work time, so I won’t be tempted to crack the laptop after dinner.

 9. The backdrop back-up

-But if you do want to smarten up your space, stick a big plant off centre behind you – it’s a great background, can cover cluttered corners, and is effortlessly bohemian.
-If your back’s against the wall (literally speaking), think about a couple of minimalist, graphic prints in slim frames to frame your face.
+But if you do want to smarten up your space, stick a big plant off centre behind you.
+It can cover cluttered corners, and is effortlessly bohemian.
+If your back’s against the wall (literally speaking), think about a couple of minimalist prints in frames to frame your face.

 Tall Faux Potted Monstera